Change Request Policy

 Total AP Payments:

-AP Payments made to date plus all open invoices that are currently in ARC.
+AP Payments made to date plus all open invoices that are currently in the CU Marketplace.

-A financial Change Order includes any Change Order that does not alter the scope of the PO, such as updating a chartfield or distribution.
-A financial Change Order bypasses approval by the Purchasing Office and is reflected in the department’s financial reports in ARC.
+A financial Change Request includes any Change Request that does not alter the scope of the PO, such as updating a chartfield or distribution.
+A financial Change Request bypasses approval by the Purchasing Office and is reflected in the department’s financial reports in the CU Marketplace.

 Contacts